 Too many doctors prescribe the pill to millions of people without discussing potential side effects like nutrient depletion, inflammation, increased risks of blood clots, and mood symptoms.
 There’s rarely a mention that we don’t have any data on what birth control does to a developing brain when this is offered to teenagers, something many researchers, including Dr. Sarah Hill has raised concern about.

 Birth control can disrupt the natural balance of your microbiome—the bacteria happily residing in your gut.
-There's a close connection between gut and skin health—so much so that I make gut health a priority when working with anyone dealing with acne.
+There's a close connection between gut and skin health1—so much so that I make gut health a priority when working with anyone dealing with acne.
 A healthy gut is vital for healthy hormone balance, and an imbalanced gut can significantly contribute to hormonal acne.

 Your gut is one of the ways your body clears hormones you no longer need and with it being the home of your immune system, it can be where inflammation stems from.
 In addition to the dietary recommendations I make for acne, I also include the Women’s Probiotic in my approach with patients because it can help with seeding the gut with beneficial organisms and feeding what grows there with prebiotics.